 This list covers just a fraction of the many types of content in marketing.
 The main questions are: What content to use?
 When to use it?
 And how do you determine the exact types of content marketing?
 A conversion funnel will be a helpful tool here.

-The marketing funnel also called a conversion funnel, is often used to visualize the process of turning leads into paying customers.
-Marketers often focus on large group size at the start to build awareness and generate leads.
+The marketing funnel, also called a conversion funnel, is often used to visualize the process of turning leads into paying customers.
+Marketers often focus on large group sizes at the start to build awareness and generate leads.
 As the funnel narrows down, a process of elimination guides them to the final buyers.

-The user’s journey and the content you create should align to get the most out of your strategy.
-These stages of the funnel will help you understand how to divide your marketing content at various steps of the process.
+The user’s journey and the content you create should align to get the most out of your ,.
+These funnel stages will help you understand how to divide your marketing content at various steps of the process.